Supreme Court Rules Table of Contents

 (e) when a legislative member ceases to be a member of the general court;

 (f) when a New Hampshire Bar Association Board of Governors member ceases to be a member of the Board of Governors or when the Committee on Cooperation with the Courts representative ceases to be a member of the Committee on Cooperation with the Courts.

-(4) Members appointed by the Governor, the president of the senate, the speaker of the house, and the president of the New Hampshire Bar Association shall serve at the pleasure of the appointing authority.
+(4) Members appointed by the Governor, and the president of the New Hampshire Bar Association shall serve at the pleasure of the appointing authority.